How to Apply for a New Audiology License

 ASHA Certificate of Clinical Competence or ABA Certification

-The department may waive the clinical experience requirements, internship requirements, and the written examination requirement (Praxis Exam) for applicants who hold an ASHA Certificate of Clinical Competence or an ABA Certification.
-You will need to submit official documentation from ASHA or ABA as evidence that you meet the examination requirements.
+The department may waive the internship requirements and the written examination requirement (Praxis Exam) for applicants who hold current ASHA Certificate of Clinical Competence or current ABA Certification.
+You will need to submit official documentation from ASHA or ABA as evidence that you hold current certification.

 Criminal History Evaluation